 Proper cooking techniques

 When preparing food at the desired temperature, it is crucial to keep the microorganisms and disease-causing bacteria being annihilated.
-Alongside that, a thermometer becomes the main companion to the cook who is required to achieve the safety temperature for different meats, chicken, and seafood.
+Alongside that, a thermometer becomes the main companion to the cook.
+It is essential for achieving a safe temperature for different meats, chicken, and seafood.

 We will use the ground meat as our primary example – the internal temperature must reach 160°F (71°C).
 The chicken and turkey, on the other hand, should be cooked to a temperature of 165°F (74°C).
-There should be strict control on the reheating of the leftover foods as they need to be heated to the temperature of 165°F (74°C) to make sure that bacteria do not survive at that temperature.
+There should be strict control on the reheating of leftover foods.
+They need to be heated to a temperature of 165°F (74°C) to ensure that bacteria do not survive.

 The food has to be stored well to avoid the growth of bacteria and taste destruction.
 Refrigerate immediately with no perishable food, and its internal temperature is about 40 4 °F (4 °C).